Legal

 • We rate-limit the assistant to 10 requests per minute per IP to manage cost.

-• The provider's own data-retention policy applies to prompts in transit and at rest on their side.
-Review your chosen provider's privacy terms.
+• The selected sub-processor's own data-retention policy applies to prompts in transit and at rest on their side.
+We do not retain your prompts ourselves; review the privacy terms of Groq, Google, and Anthropic for how each handles them.

 If you prefer not to use AI, simply don't open the Assistant tab — nothing else in the app sends data to the AI provider.